teamitfi/js-to-make/PUBLISHING.md

 If this is your first time publishing to JSR:

 1. Visit https://jsr.io and sign in with GitHub
-2. Run `deno publish` - you'll be prompted to authenticate
+2. Run `npx jsr publish` - you'll be prompted to authenticate
 3. Follow the authentication flow
 4. Your credentials will be saved for future publishes